StratifyLabs/StratifyBlog/content/tutorials/2013-12-07-Pointers-and-Arrays.md

 title: Pointers and Arrays
 ---

 Pointers and arrays are powerful tools in C programming.
-While arrays are a straightforward concept, pointers are more difficult for new programmers to grasNonetheless, they are worth learning as they are an essential part of the C language.
+While arrays are a straightforward concept, pointers are more difficult for new programmers to grasp.
+Nonetheless, they are worth learning as they are an essential part of the C language.

 Conceptually arrays are lists of data, but more specifically they are an abstration of pointers.
 The namesake of pointers offer a clue as to what they are.
 Rather than be variables with a meaningful value, they "point" to variables that have a meaningful value.
 The value of a pointer is actually the memory address of the pointed to variable.